IvanZ505/runb-notes/docs/os-design/2-virtualization.md

 > In this case, the turnaround time would be ~20 seconds.

+## Convoy Affect

+- **Passing the Tractor**
+	- FIFO: Turnaround time can suffer when short jobs have to wait for long jobs...
+- *New Scheduler*

 ### SJF
 - Shortest Job First Scheduler
 - **Choose the task with the shortest time**